tel: +48 22 499 98 98

 • They exhibit extremely high magnetic induction on the surface of the magnet,

-• Significant importance in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus and other modern machines.
+• Key role in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets:

-• Potential hazard to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
-Additionally, small elements of these products are able to be problematic in medical diagnosis in case of swallowing.
+• Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which is crucial in the context of children's health.
+Furthermore, small elements of these magnets are able to complicate diagnosis in case of swallowing.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.